Become an Apprentice today!

 Is there an age restriction on becoming an apprentice?

 There is no upper age limited on becoming an apprentice, however you must be over the age of 16 years old.
+Companies looking to hire an apprentice may put a minimum age restriction in place due to driving conditions for instance.
+You may want to consider adult apprenticeships and the funding possibilities if you are older then 16 -24yrs.

 Do I get paid a salary during my apprenticeship?